AlexaVillaume/StellarEvolution/README.md

 to make a **1D Stellar Evolution code** which I'm writing in Python.

 #### Things to know
-The homework solutions are in the subdirectories labeled ''ProblemSet_1'', ''ProblemeSet_2", etc...
+The homework solutions are in the subdirectories labeled "ProblemSet_1", "ProblemeSet_2", etc...

+The stellar evolution code is in the subdirectory "StellarEvolutionCode".